Functions

 Example

-The following example creates a stack that sends the user a list message and allows them to choose between four options.
+The following example creates a journey that sends the user a list message and allows them to choose between four options.

 The user is instructed to "Pick an option!".
 Once they click the "Call to action" text the list expands and they see 4 options: Option1, Option2, Option3, Option4.
 After the user makes a selection, they get a message confirming their choice.